"> How to Choose a Dissertation Topic: 7-Step Guide - ResearchProspect

 Topic 5: How can early investigation of disease prevent the severity of illness for psychological patients?

-Topic 6: Is family therapy a good way to maintain the mental health of all members?
-Does it lead to unresponsiveness from the participants while being present with others?
+Topic 6: Is family therapy an effective way to maintain the mental health of all members, and does it lead to unresponsiveness when participants are present with others?

 Dissertation Topic Ideas in Law

-Topic 7: Would implementing environmental law in every country be an effective approach to reduce environmental pollution, or do we need other measures to follow?
+Topic 7: Would implementing environmental law in every country effectively reduce environmental pollution, or do we need other measures to follow?

-Topic 8: What privileges does the law provide you in case of discriminatory behaviour based on race, religion, or sex at your workplace?
+Topic 8: What privileges does the law provide in cases of discriminatory behaviour based on race, religion, or sex in the workplace?

-Topic 9: Is there any loophole available in international criminal law that criminals can use to exploit the lives of innocent people?
+Topic 9: Is there a loophole in international criminal law that offenders can exploit to harm innocent people?

 Dissertation Topic Ideas in Economics

-Topic 10: Role of big corporations in exploiting third-world economies like Ghana, Bosnia, Mexico, and so on.
+Topic 10: Role of large corporations in exploiting developing economies such as Ghana, Bosnia and Mexico.

-Topic 11: What role does artificial intelligence play in cutting down labour resources, resulting in increased unemployment?
+Topic 11: What role does artificial intelligence play in cutting labour resources, resulting in increased unemployment?

-Topic 12: Is technological advancement bringing death to the traditional economic system?
+Topic 12: Is technological advancement bringing an end to the traditional economic system?

 Dissertation Topic Ideas in History

-Topic 14: Do the ancient scientific advancements provide a base step for today’s technological advancements?
+Topic 14: Do ancient scientific advancements provide a foundation for today’s technological progress?

-Topic 15: How has the governing system shifted from utilitarianism to democracy?
-What causes that shift, apart from the Treaty of Westphalia?
+Topic 15: How did the governing system shift from utilitarianism to democracy, and what drove that shift beyond the Treaty of Westphalia?

 Step 1.
 Assess the course requirements

-Your department’s dissertation writing requirements significantly specify the minimum and maximum word count, outlining the list of possible topics, and identifying the methodological requirements.
+Your department’s requirements specify the minimum and maximum word count, outline the list of permissible themes, and set the methodological expectations — all of which quietly rule some topics in and others out.

 What is included in dissertation requirements?